Mvillarreal88/COVID-ETL/README.md

 * Transformation consisted of creating DataFrames and performing standard column reduction and renaming and dropping NaN entries (dropna).

 * DFs were loaded in as collections into a MongoDB via pandas.
-Two main reasons for this decision were: 1) Ease of Use (no schema) and 2) flexibility (well suited for   storing unstructured data).
+Two main reasons for using mongoDB were: 1) Ease of Use (no schema) and 2) flexibility (well suited for   storing unstructured data).

 <h2 style="color:#87CEEB">Conclusion</h2>